scikit-hep/uproot3/README.md

 ## Performance

 Normally, you'd think that a library written in Python would be slow.
 If you're loading gigabytes from a ROOT file, however, most of the time is spent in operating system calls, decompression routines, or Numpy.
 These external calls do not suffer from the dynamic checks that are performed between each Python byte-instruction and are therefore as fast as compiled code.
-They even release Python's Global Interpreter Lock (allowing multithreaded performance).

 Therefore, uproot doesn't pay a performance penalty for being written in Python.
 As it turns out, it's also faster than C++ ROOT because it does much less work.